IonutParau/thepuzzlecell/markdown/how_to_make_a_mod.md

 # How to make a mod

 Step one is to Open the mods folder.
-This can be done directly from the Mods page.
+You can open the modules folder from the Mods menu, Right next is the mods folder.
 After that, create a new folder, which is going to contain the files of your mod.
 There are a few files your mod will need.
 The mod uses the Lua programming language, so you should also have a decent understanding in that.